-- How might you use your knowledge of sound waves to create a new musical instrument? - How might you use your knowledge of sound waves to design a sound-proof room? - How else might you engineer a use for sound waves to solve a real-world problem.
+- How might you use your knowledge of sound waves to create a new musical instrument? - How might you use your knowledge of sound waves to design a sound-proof room, a concert hall, a recording studio, or a home cinema room? - You might design a new sonar system to allow marine biologists to map areas under the ocean. - You might design better hearing aids. - You might use your knowledge of sound to design better living and working spaces where noise pollution is reduced. - How else might an engineer use a knowledge of sound waves to solve a realworld problem.